 Modern web interfaces use hundreds of icons.
 SVG icons offer several advantages:

-- Color control — Change icon colors with CSS (
+Color control — Change icon colors with CSS (fill and stroke properties)

 Charts and Data Visualization